seanpringle/goomwwm/goomwwm.md

 	hlock vlock
 	:	Lock window horizontally or vertically.

+	htile huntile vtile vuntile
+	:	Tile or untile a window with its fellows.

 	snap_left snap_right snap_up snap_down
 	:	Immediately snap a window to another's edge.